hayagamal/Documents-Dashboard/README.md

 - You can start experimenting using this link once the folder runs: ``` http://localhost:3000/ ```

 ## Implementation Notes
+- Data from shared folder is imported in 'Home.jsx' which is the main component, and passed as props to its child components.
+Except for donut chart's data is included within the component as it is dependent on props passed to this component.
 ### Sidebar
 - Both brand logo and thumbs up were changed as only those replacements were found for better resolution (instead of taking screenshots of the original one).
 - Each Navlink routes to it's correct path.